 Art St 123: Shop Foundations.
 (2) Familiarizes the art student with the safe practice and maintenance of wood and metal shop tools and machinery.
 CR/NC.
+Art St 130: Introduction to Electronic Art.
+(3) Introduction to the computer as a medium and fine art tool.
+Course will explore history, theory and contemporary art issues associated with computer-based art practice, as well as introducing students to basic tools and technologies.
+Suggested corequisite: Art St 121.

 Art St 157: Small Scale Metal Construction I. (3) Introduction to basic fabrication methods as they relate to object-making and small-scale sculpture.
 Corequisite: Art St 122.

 Art St 168: Ceramics I. (3) Introduction to clay forms, hand built and wheel-thrown techniques, slips, glazes and stoneware.
 Suggested corequisites: Art St 106 and Art St 122.
 Art St 187: Introduction to Photography.
-[Photography].
+[Photography I].
 (3) Introduction to photographic vision and photographic techniques.
 Suggested corequisite: Art St 121.

 Art St 205: Drawing II.
 (3) Further concentration on basic drawing concepts with a greater emphasis on descriptive and perceptual drawing skills using both dry and wet media.
 Assigned problems explore aspects of still life, landscape, portraiture and/or the figure.
 Prerequisites: Art St 106 and Art St 121.
 Art St 206: Pastel-An Introduction to an Abrasive Color Medium.
 (3) Students will be introduced to the use of Pastel.
 Issues to be covered include history of pastels, traditional and contemporary techniques, and color theory.
 Prerequisites: Art St 121 and Art St 106 or permission of the instructor.
 Art St 207: Painting I. (3) Painting materials and techniques, integrating basic drawing concepts with color theory and composition.
-Emphasis on descriptive and perceptual skills through assigned problems that explore aspects of still life, landscape, portraiture and/or the figure.
+Emphasis on descriptive and perceptual skills through assigned problems which explore aspects of still life, landscape, portraiture and/ or the figure.
 Prerequisites: Art St 106, Art St 121; pre- or corequisite: Art St 205.
-Art St 213: Sculpture I. (3) A further exploration into the concepts presented in Threedimensional Design.
+Art St 213: Sculpture I. (3) A further exploration into the concepts presented in Three-Dimensional Design.
 Will investigate, through specific assignments, issues that are central to producing sculpture.
-Prerequisites: Art St 122, Art St 123.
+Prerequisites: Art St 122 and Art St 123.
 Art St 216: Raku - A Ceramic Low-Firing Reduction Process.
 (3) Students will be introduced to the principles of Raku Firing including simple glaze formulation, firing techniques, and designing-building the kiln.
 Prerequisite: Art St 168.

 Art St 257: Small Scale Metal Construction II.
 (3) A continuation of Art St 157.
 Fabrication skills are further developed and refined.
 Emphasis is on developing a deeper understanding of form/content as it relates to intimate scale.
 Prerequisites: Art St 122, Art St 157.
-Corequisite: Art St 106.
-Art St 268: Ceramics II.
+Corequisite: Art St Art St 268: Ceramics II.
 (3) Continuation of Art St 168 with emphasis placed on the mastery of ceramic processes and the development of a personal aesthetic.
 Prerequisites: Art St 122, Art St 168.
 Art St 270: Ceramics: Materials and Processes.
-(3) An intensive investigation of the materials and processes that inform contemporary ceramic work including a wide range of clay bodies, surface treatments and firing processes.
+(3 to a maximum of 6) Firsthand experience with the ceramic materials and processes that inform creative work.
+Explore basic clays, bodies, surfaces, selected processes, kiln design, firings and the relationship of materials to form and content.
 Prerequisite: Art St 168.